jzybd/Metrika/README.md

-My first personal work with some Frontend stuff
-But not unique example of it =)
+Heeeeeey, its my first serious project in my life.
+Hope its not the last one haha =)